darshgun/atlaskit/CONTRIBUTING.md

 ## Building packages

 To build all packages, run `yarn build` - although this may take quite a while.
-See [individual package builds](#individual-package-builds) to build single packages only.
+See [individual package builds][individual-package-builds] to build single packages only.

 Our build process has multiple steps, some of which are conditional based on the type of package being built.
 We infer the type of package based on rules defined in [build/utils/tools.js](./build/utils/tools.js).
 For example, packages still using JS + flow will be compiled using babel whereas